 Why?
 Because most resolutions rely on motivation.

-Here’s the truth: motivation is an emotion.
+Motivation is an emotion.
 It’s fleeting, unreliable, and dictated by how much sleep you got or what you had for breakfast.
-Systems, however, are sustainable.
-They rely on routine, not mood.
-Many students fall into the trap of setting "heroic" goals—like studying six hours a day—only to have their entire system collapse the moment they miss a single session.
+Systems are sustainable because they rely on routine, not mood.
+Many students fall into the trap of setting "heroic" goals, such as studying six hours a day, only to have their entire system collapse the moment they miss a single session.

 To achieve long-term learning, you have to stop sprinting.
 It’s a marathon.
 You’ll get much further studying for 45 focused minutes every day than you will by pulling a grueling twelve-hour "cram-fest" once a week.